emmajane/tito/source/_pages/presentation_checklist.md

 - Ensure all text is no smaller than 1/10 the height of the slide (font size can especially be a problem if you have a small projector in a long, skinny room).
 - Make sure you've included URLs (minified if necessary) to the blog posts you wrote earlier about your topic.

+For additional tips on preparing a slide deck for a technical conference, check out my [DrupalCon speaker training resources](/delivery/speaker-training-drupalcon.html).

 ## 1 Week

 - Screen cast your practice sessions until you can run through the presentation from start to finish without stopping to adjust any part of your presentation.
 This will be exceptionally difficult.